Asghar Ghaderi; arash boochani; Alireza Hojabri; Fatemeh Hajakbari

 Abstract

-Plasma technology is used in many countries in various fields such as ozone production, surface treatment, surface modification, medicine, etc. Plasma generated with microwave-like waves is a promising and interesting technology for its unique and versatile properties.
-These characteristics of microwave ...
+Plasma technology is widely applied in various domains, including ozone generation, surface treatment, surface modification, medicine and more.
+Microwave-induced plasma is a promising and interesting technology due to its unique and versatile properties.
+These features of microwave plasma is a ...

 Read More